-Gastroparesis is a disorder in which the stomach empties very slowly.
+Gastroparesis (GP) is a disorder in which the stomach empties very slowly.
 The delay in stomach emptying can result in bothersome symptoms that interfere with a patient’s life.

-Over the last several years, as more is being found out about gastroparesis, it has become clear this condition affects many people and the condition can cause a wide range of symptoms of differing severity.
+Over the last several years, as more is being found out about GP, it has become clear this condition affects many people and the condition can cause a wide range of symptoms of differing severity.

 Symptoms of Gastroparesis